Hold-Krykke-BA/DBD/Assignment2/README.md

 * It is not possible to delete elements from bloom filters

 #### 4. Using your language of choice, implement a bloom filter with add and check functions.
 The backing bit-array can simply be a long (64 bit integer).
-See [here](https://github.com/Hold-Krykke-BA/DBD/tree/main/Assignment2/task2/src) for an *ultra simple* implementation, using the [Java BitSet](https://docs.oracle.com/javase/7/docs/api/java/util/BitSet.html) (with 64 bits) instead of a long to avoid bit shifting.
+See [here](https://github.com/Hold-Krykke-BA/DBD/tree/main/Assignment2/task2/src) for an *ultra simple* implementation, using the [Java BitSet](https://docs.oracle.com/javase/7/docs/api/java/util/BitSet.html) (with 64 bits) for storage instead of a long to avoid bit shifting.

 ```java
 Adding words to Bloomfilter...